Prasathweb/Seven-segment-display-using-Verilog-HDL-/README.md

-# Exp No:2 Seven segment display using Verilog HDL
+# Exp No:2 Write and Simulate Seven segment display using Verilog HDL and verify with testbench

 ## Aim